justchrister/kalt/content/questions/how-does-it-work.md

 We build small and big fossil-free energy sites all over the world.
 Close to cities, industrial areas, and even around small villages.

 This means more people have equal access to clean energy.
-Not just cities in reach countries.
+Not just cities in rich countries.

 Then we add all those sites to a big pool of sites (just like an index fund does with stocks), so when you invest, you buy shares of the index instead of a single solar panel.
 That means your risk is substanitally lower, since an earthquake or bad weather wont effect your investment.